ricnnobre/project-deadlines/README.md

 The IT contract include any penalties as a result of a missed SLA by a project.

-These penalties range from a formal warning to even 5% of total value of the bill will be charged as penalty.
+These penalties range from a formal warning to even 5% of total value of the bill to be charged as penalty.